What is Baby Sling?

 Babywearing is great but like with everything, of course, there are risks in incorrect using the product, safety comes first.

-- Always make yourself familiar with the manual of the product for correct use and safety information before you start using the product; this is extremely important.
+- Make yourself familiar with the product manual for correct use and safety information before you start using the product; this is extremely important.

-- Always check your baby’s carrier or sling, making sure all material is in good condition, and no seams and fabric have any damage.
+- Always check your baby’s carrier or sling, ensuring all material is in good condition, and no seams and fabric have any damage.

 - Make sure nothing obstructs babies nose or mouth while in the sling and check baby’s breathing in regular intervals.
 Baby slings are not fire-resistant and should not be worn by an open fire.
 Incorrect use of sling can result in fatal consequences.